alexandre-touret/api-first-workshop/docs/workshop.md

 ```

 ℹ️ All the stack is provided through the [Quarkus Dev Services](https://quarkus.io/guides/dev-services).
-You don't therefore have to bother yourself about ramping it up.
+You don't therefore have to bother yourself about setting it up.

 ✅ Now validate your setup browsing the Quarkus DEV-UI.

-Go to the VS Code Port panel
+Go to the VS Code Port panel.

 Select the port tab:

 ![Port VSCODE](./img/port_vscode.png)

-And now go the URL which exposes the 8080 port:
+And now, go the URL which exposes the 8080 port:

 ![start-8080](./img/start_dev_ui.png)